edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## Caching

 When {{ PRODUCT_NAME }} is behind a third-party CDN, we strongly recommend that all caching on it be turned off.
-If you cannot do this for whatever reason, it is then your responsibility to purge the cache on XDN and only afterwards on CDN - in that exact order.
-Failing to do so will almost certainly lead to a situation where stale responses that you wanted to purge are served from {{ PRODUCT_NAME }} to your CDN and cached there as non-stale responses before XDN itself is purged (so-called cache poisoning).
+If you cannot do this for whatever reason, it is then your responsibility to purge the cache on {{ PRODUCT_NAME }} and only afterwards on CDN - in that exact order.
+Failing to do so will almost certainly lead to a situation where stale responses that you wanted to purge are served from {{ PRODUCT_NAME }} to your CDN and cached there as non-stale responses before {{ PRODUCT_NAME }} itself is purged (so-called cache poisoning).

 Caching and traffic metrics are another area that is affected by CDN caching or any kind of traffic shaping where {{ PRODUCT_NAME }} no longer sees all the traffic that your site is serving.
 If the downstream CDN is caching responses then perceived cache hit ratio on {{ PRODUCT_NAME }} will be lower than it actually is ({{ PRODUCT_NAME }} would only serve cache misses but never cache hits).
 If the downstream CDN is routing some traffic away from {{ PRODUCT_NAME }}, then the traffic metrics will be affected as the {{ PRODUCT_NAME }} Developer Console will only provide statistics for the traffic that goes through {{ PRODUCT_NAME }}.